The War Wagon

 The War Wagon is a 1967 American Western heist film directed by Burt Kennedy and starring John Wayne and Kirk Douglas.
 Released by Universal Pictures, it was produced by Marvin Schwartz and adapted by Clair Huffaker from his own novel.
 The supporting cast includes Howard Keel, Robert Walker Jr., Keenan Wynn, Bruce Cabot, Joanna Barnes, Valora Noland, Bruce Dern, and Gene Evans.
 The film received generally positive reviews.

 Filming took place in Sierra de Órganos National Park in the town of Sombrerete, Mexico.
+Kennedy called it "a big success."

 Plot

 Former rancher Taw Jackson returns to his hometown to settle a score with corrupt businessman Frank Pierce; three years earlier, Pierce had Jackson wrongfully imprisoned and appropriated his land, including his house and some recently discovered gold deposits.
 Jackson plans to steal an upcoming $500,000 shipment of gold dust from Pierce's "war wagon", an armored stagecoach surrounded by mounted guards.
 Wes Fletcher, an elderly wagon driver employed by Pierce to transport dry goods, becomes Jackson's informant.
 The third member Jackson recruits for his team is Lomax, a gunslinger and safecracker, who earlier shot Jackson as part of Pierce's plot.

 The fourth team member is Levi Walking Bear, a Kiowa translator, whom Jackson and Lomax rescue from a gang of Mexican bandits.
 Jackson then sends Lomax to pick up the final member, Billy Hyatt, a teenage drunkard and explosives expert.
 When the team first meets to discuss their plan, Fletcher brings his teenage "wife" Kate along, and flies into a jealous rage when Hyatt gives her some coffee.

 Jackson and Levi negotiate with the Kiowas; because Pierce is deliberately starving the tribe off of their land, they agree to help.
 Meanwhile, Lomax rides into town and is approached in a saloon by Pierce, who offers him $12,000 to kill Jackson.
 An inebriated Hyatt enters, and comes dangerously close to revealing the plan.
 Lomax knocks him unconscious and hands him over to the Sheriff for the night, then accepts Pierce's offer, but asks for time to do the job.

 In the morning, Jackson sends Hyatt to Fletcher's farm.
 Hyatt finds Kate alone, and she reveals that her impoverished parents had traded her to Fletcher.
 Fletcher returns and threatens Hyatt with a knife, but Jackson arrives in time to defuse the situation.
 Hyatt says he wants to use nitroglycerin for his part of the heist, so he, Jackson, and Lomax sneak onto Jackson's old ranch to steal some from Pierce.
 Jackson keeps Pierce distracted by pretending to collect some of his old things, while Lomax and Hyatt crack a safe and take the explosives.